-After the risk identification process has taken place, auditors will need to assess those risks to determine the likelihood that they will occur, the impact on the organization should they occur, and the risk mitigation efforts that are already in place.
+After the risk identification process is completed, auditors need to assess those risks to determine the likelihood that they will occur, the effect on the organization should they occur, and what risk mitigation efforts are already in place.
 This information should be compiled in your company’s risk register so it can be easily shared and distributed.

 Internal auditors should work closely with senior management to align business strategy and risks with their auditing and monitoring program.
-This enables management to assist the internal auditors to conduct an accurate risk assessment of various business areas.
-It also helps the internal auditors to understand the company’s risk tolerance and thresholds.
+This enables management to assist the internal auditors with conducting an accurate risk assessment of various business areas.
+It also helps the internal auditors understand the company’s risk tolerance and thresholds.

 Management involvement is one of the factors that sets risk-based auditing apart from a more traditional approach.
 No one knows your company’s business risk better than your team, and using their knowledge can help you develop an auditing system that works for everyone.

 Risk appetite is the amount of risk exposure that a company is willing to accept.
 Risk tolerance is the degree to which a company is able to deviate from its established risk appetite.
 Your risk maturity is defined by your comprehension of these two aspects of your business.
 Stakeholders must understand both of these concepts and set risk thresholds so they can identify when and where they need to implement internal controls.
 (Learn more about risk appetite versus risk tolerance.)